» Healthy Meals Delivered to Your Door

 In 2016, the company hired Pat Reyes as the head of IT, tasking him with the goal of finding and implementing a software solution that would allow them to manage their rapid expansion.
 Pat had approximately 20 years of experience with implementing enterprise resource management (ERP) systems, and after joining Sun Basket, he made finding a modern ERP program a top priority.
 While the software itself was important, equally critical was the company behind it.
 “We were looking for a partner that we could work with throughout our growth,” says Pat.
 “We had to feel comfortable with the partner that was going to implement the software.”

-Pat and the rest of the selection team at Sun Basket found a few different software systems that would meet their needs, but from a partner perspective, the only organization that gave them that desired comfort level was Beck Consulting.
+Pat and the rest of the selection team at Sun Basket found a few different software systems that would meet their needs, but from a partner perspective, the organization that gave them the greatest level of comfort and assurance that their project would be a success was Beck Consulting.
 One of the key differentiators between Beck and the other companies they spoke with was Beck’s familiarity with all segments of the food industry.
 For a multi-faceted organization like Sun Basket, a software tailored specifically to assemblies or manufacturing or safety would not be sufficient; they needed something that could handle all of these areas.
 Beck’s bcFood add-on to Microsoft’s Dynamics NAV ERP system gave Sun Basket exactly what they needed: a Microsoft platform that would always be up-to-date today and tomorrow, a food solution built to meet their needs and challenges, and a partner with more than three decades of experience working with food companies of all shapes and sizes.
 For Sun Basket, the choice became clear, and they selected bcFood as their ERP system of the future.

 » The Implementation Process: Committed to Clean, Standard Data